 Fear and Paralysis in the Land of Post-Dunning Kruger

-The other day I was standing on the first peak of the DK graph, crowing about how I was ready to tackle Web Scraping using all the available Python methods like Selenium, Scrappy, Pandas.
+The other day I was standing tall on the first peak of the DK graph (see image to the right), crowing about how I was ready to tackle Web Scraping using all available Python methods like Selenium, Scrappy, Pandas.
 You name it.

-Then a funny thing happened on the way to the trophy snatching podium.
+Then a funny thing happened on the way to the trophy collection room.

-I stumbled past a quickie post about "enumeration".
-It sounded simple enough.
-A thought popped into my egotistic mind.
-"How about starting the enumeration with the ASCII code for the letter "a" (lower case)?
-And then using the chr() function on the generated enumerations to convert them back to string characters so that I get lines prefixed by '(a)', '(b)', '(c)', '(d)', etc. ?
+That concept sounded simple enough.
+A "clever" thought popped into my egotistical mind: "How about starting an enumeration with the ASCII code for the letter "a"?
+And then, how about using the chr() function on the generated enumerations to convert them back to string characters so that I get lines prefixed by '(a)', '(b)', '(c)', '(d)', etc. ?
 Simple.
 Right?

-But wait one DK-plucking moment!
+But wait one DK-peaking moment!
 What is the 'type' of the object produced by the enumerate() method?
 How do you convert it into a list or a dictionary?
 What is the 'type' of the object produced by the list() method?
 Why do I keep getting this run time error about the list() object not being callable?
-Huh????
+What is this List object?
+WTF !!!

-The room is spinning.
-I'm lost.
-Tumbling down into the Valley of DK Despair.
-Now I'm a failure.
+The room began spinning.
+I felt myself tumbling down an incline, into the Valley of DK Despair.
+Suddenly I was a failure.
 Afraid to move forward and admit I don't know everything.
-(Well not really, but I'm here trying to tap into a subconscious attribute that paralyzes many of us I-used-to-be-an-A-student types.) ...
-TO BE CONTINUED
+(Well not really, but I'm trying to make a point here about a subconscious trap that paralyzes many of us I-used-to-be-an-A-student types who worry that the streak will be broken if we attempt the next step.)

 MORE TO EXPLORE